gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 description: Alien registration number is an important immigration information to know.
 Look up your A-number from your USCIS documents or obtain it from your local USCIS office for FREE!
 ---

-Alien registration number is an unique 7-9 digit unique number assigned by USCIS to permanent immigrants of the U.S. Alien registration number is also commonly referred to as "A-number" (A#) or USCIS number.
+Alien registration number is an unique 7-9 digit unique number assigned by USCIS to permanent immigrants of the U.S. It is also commonly referred to as "A-number" (A#) or USCIS number.

 Example A-numbers look like,
 0X0-0X0-0X0